apache/flink/docs/dev/windows.md

 By default, late elements are dropped when the watermark is past the end of the window.
 However, Flink allows to specify a maximum *allowed lateness* for window operators.
 Allowed lateness specifies by how much time elements can be late before they are dropped, and its default value is 0.
-Elements that arrive after the watermark is past the end of the window but before it passes the end of window plus the allowed lateness, are still added to the window.
+Elements that arrive after the watermark has passed the end of the window but before it passes the end of the window plus the allowed lateness, are still added to the window.
 Depending on the trigger used, a late but not dropped element may cause the window to fire again.
 This is the case for the `EventTimeTrigger`.

 In order to make this work, Flink keeps the state of windows until their allowed lateness expires.
 Once this happens, Flink removes the window and deletes its state, as